April 9, 2019

 Chasing Elusive Data: Cheaper Solutions to Get the Right Data at the Right Time | SA Water & Water Data Services

-The refinement of our expensive cryptosporidium monitoring strategy was initiated by our operators, which has so far achieved operational savings of around $300,000 per year.
+The refinement of expensive cryptosporidium monitoring strategy was initiated by operators, which has so far achieved operational savings of around $300,000 per year.

 One of the components of this broader initiative was an innovative technological approach, assisting with the development of catchment and system-specific thresholds and triggers.
 Water Data Services designed a sampling device that could identify periods of peak water quality risk, using a programmed automated sequence of sample collection and discarding until the accurate peak flow sample was collected – a world-first!